Crisis and Disaster Management

 Students are encouraged to participate in professional organizations.

-The Institute for Rural Emergency Management at UCM offers an opportunity for service learning to students by assisting rural communities and high-risk organizations to prepare for the inevitable emergency and potential disaster.
+The Institute for Rural Emergency Management, a division of the Missouri Safety Center, at UCM offers an opportunity for service learning to students by assisting rural communities and high-risk organizations to prepare for the inevitable emergency and potential disaster.
 These real-world experiences are vital to prepare students for the challenging careers that await them.

 To Learn More